Before you start physical exercise, take a moment to consider if you can engage in the motion requirements of that activity.

 Before I became more aware of functional body alignment, I accepted the various wuji postures as all being correct for that system of practice.
 After the incident with my hip, however, that changed.
 The Wuji Posture of one system, or even one teacher, became a clue to that system’s, or teacher’s, overall veracity.
 Bad functional posture such as slouched shoulders, hanging head, toes pointed outward, and knees rotated inward, were a sign that a teacher, or a system, did not have, or was not practicing, the fundamentals needed to maintain overall health.

 Today, we know that the human body is bilateral in all of its joints because anything else would not work.
 There are two of everything you need to move in an upright posture.
 Two ankles are supported by two knees that leverage the force of a step and produce the ability to walk.
 The knees are attached to your torso by two hips that give you the flexibility to reach the ground from above and to change directions at will.
 Above the hips, two shoulders are attached to two elbows that multiply force and extend your agility to new angles.
-The two elbows are attached to two wrists that provide you the finest dexterity.
+The two elbows are attached to two wrists that provide you with the finest dexterity.

 Finally, you have two hands filled with equal numbers of fingers that can act in opposition to each other, or in complete harmony.